Satch70/data-science-S2023/challenges/c07-monte-carlo-assignment.md

 - What confidence level did you choose?
   - 95%
 - Was your sample size $n$ large enough?
 Why do you say that?
   - 100,000 was large enough.
-Observation wise, I would say it was large enough because it consistently made the mean fall within the 95% confidence interval.
+Pi lies within the range of the interval, and the range was not ridiculously large where every point would most likely fall within it because it was just so big.
+We also know that this range is good because the error was also relatively small.

 # References